grea09/color/article/article.md

 We chose this type of domain description because we plan to extend on the work of Göbelbecker et al. [@gobelbecker_coming_2010] in order to make this planner able to do soft resolution in future works.
 The next definitions are based on the ones exposed in this paper.

-## Definitions
+## Domain and problem

-We define our **planning domain** as a tuple $\Delta = \langle T, C, \mathcal{F}, F, O \rangle$ where <!--FIXME The F symbol can be confusing-->
+We define our **planning domain** as a tuple $\Delta = \langle T, C, P, F, O \rangle$ where

 * $T$ are the **types**,
 * $C$ is the set of **domain constants**,
-* $\mathcal{F}$ is the set of **functions** with their arities and typing signatures,
+* $P$ is the set of **properties** with their arities and typing signatures,
 * $F$ represents the set of **fluents** defined as potential equations over the terms of the domain,
 * $O$ is the set of optionally parameterized **operators** with preconditions and effects.

 The symbol system is completed with a notion of **term** (either a constant, a variable parameter or a property) and a few relations.
 We provide types with a relation of **subsumption** noted $t_1 \prec t_2$ with $t_1, t_2 \in T$ meaning that all instances of $t_1$ are also instances of $t_2$.
 On terms, we add two relations: the **assignation** (noted $\leftarrow$) and the **potential equality** (noted $\doteq$).

-From there we add the definition of a planning problem as the tuple $\Pi = \langle \Delta, C_\Pi , I, G, P\rangle$ where
+From there we add the definition of a planning problem as the tuple $\Pi = \langle \Delta, C_\Pi, I, G, p\rangle$ where

 * $\Delta$ is a planning domain,
 * $C_\Pi$ is the set of **problem constant** disjoint from $C$,
 * $I$ is the **initial state**,
 * $G$ is the **goal**,
-* $P$ is a given **partial plan**.
+* $p$ is a given **partial plan**.

+The framework uses the *closed world assumption* in wich all undefined predicates are false in the initial state and undefined properties doesn't have a value.
-We need to add the partial plan as a problem parameter since our approach requires a partial plan as input.

-Moreover, in comparison to classical plan-space planning, we decided to make the representation of the partial plan simpler: it is formed by a tuple $\langle S, L, B\rangle$ with $S$ the set of **steps** (instantiated operators also called actions), $L$ the set of **causal links**, and $B$ the set of **binding constraints**.
+Even if the present framework is based upon classical plan space planning it introduces some key differences.
+For example, we need to add the partial plan as a problem parameter since our approach requires it.
+We define a partial plan as a tuple $\langle S, L, B\rangle$ with $S$ the set of **steps** (instantiated operators also called actions), $L$ the set of **causal links**, and $B$ the set of **binding constraints**.
 In classic representations, we also add ordering constraints that were voluntarily omitted here.
 Since the causal links always are supported by an ordering constraint and since the only case where bare ordering constraints are needed is in threats we decided to represent them with "bare causal links".
 These are stored as causal links without bearing any fluents.
 The old ordering constraint can still be achieved using the transitive form of the causal links.
 That allows us to introduce the **precedence operator** noted $a_i \succ a_j$ iff there is a path of causal links that connects $a_i$ with $a_j$ with $a_i$ being anterior to $a_j$.

+## Classical flaws and resolvers

 Also, since we will introduce a new type of flaws, we need to rewrite the existing ones to fit the new generic resolvers.